Lockheed F-94 Starfire: Far East Air Force

-In March 1952 the 319th FIS began flying operational missions at Suwon, providing Combat Air Patrols (CAPs) for B-29 Superfortress missions at night.
+In March 1952, the 319th FIS began flying operational missions at Suwon, providing Combat Air Patrols (CAPs) for B-29 missions at night.
 The 68th was relieved and reassigned to Japan, but would remain on one-hour alert for possible combat duty over Korea.
 In June, the first F-94 contacts against enemy jets was made and the interceptor crews believed at the time that the communists were testing radar-warning equipment.
 On several occasions just when they were ready to fire on the enemy aircraft, it would start evasive action that indicated the MiGs were equipped with a form of warning radar (as the F-94s were).
 Other intercepts would take place over North Korea and the F-94 was credited with several air-to-air victories, including the first jet-vs.-jet night victory against a MiG-15.
 One F-94 was listed as lost due to enemy action, six more to non-enemy causes on combat missions, two were declared as missing on a combat mission and three were lost in accidents.
 One F-94 was lost when it slowed to 110 mph during pursuit of a Po-2 biplane.

-After the Armistice in Korea in June 1953, the F-94s continued to fly air defense missions over Japan and South Korea.
+Following the Armistice in Korea in June 1953, the F-94s continued to fly air defense missions over Japan and South Korea.
 Beginning in 1954, the F-86D Sabre began replacing it in operational service.
 By the end of 1954, the Starfires had been returned to the United States for Air National Guard duty.